tocisz/homepage-data/posts_source/012-VESA-output-by-FPGA.md

 It is important to note that clock for memory module is phase shifted by 180 degrees.
 This gives some time for signals to stabilize before positive edge of memory clock signal comes.

+### Memory module

+How much memory is needed?
+One line of the image has 1080 bits.
+We need to store previous and next line, because next line is calculated from previous line.
+This gives 2160 bits - not much.
+My Spartan-6 chip XC6SLX16 has 64 blocks of 9 [Kibits](https://en.wikipedia.org/wiki/Kibibit) (72 [KiB](https://en.wikipedia.org/wiki/Kibibit) in total).

+To access memory I use [BRAM_SDP_MACRO](https://www.xilinx.com/support/documentation/sw_manuals/xilinx11/spartan6_hdl.pdf#570643735).
+It gives some abstraction over [Spartan memory primitives](https://www.xilinx.com/support/documentation/user_guides/ug383.pdf).
+I set read width and write width to 16 bits.
+I select option to use output register.
+Documentation of this option says:

+> A value of 1 enables to the output registers to the RAM enabling quicker clock-to-out from the RAM at the expense of an added clock cycle of read latency.
+A value of 0 allows a read in one clock cycle but will have slower clock to out timing.

+So I expect values to be present at the output after two clock cycles of RAM.
+Since RAM clock is phase shifted, I expect values after three main clock cycles.

 ### Image generation

+Module that generates next line of the image has similar structure to the module that generates first line of the image.
+There are two
+differences:

+1. It needs not only to write to memory, but also read from the memory.
+2. It uses some combinatorial logic to generate next line from previous line.